 Gloria Vanderbilt once said very plain and simply put, “I believe that one woman’s success can only help another woman’s success.”

-The mission of Women Executive Leaders of DeKalb (WELD) is to promote and empower women in the workplace and as business owners.
+The mission of WELD is to promote and empower women in the workplace and as business owners.

 Number of women-owned businesses increased nearly 3,000% since 1972,